G-Research/github-terraformer/README.md

 To import a **forked** repository into the organization:

-1. Trigger the Create fork workflow
+1. Trigger the Create fork workflow on your config repo
 2. Provide input:
     - Repo to fork (in the format of `owner/repo`)
     - Name of the new forked repository.
 If left empty, default would be the same as the upstream repo name